toanthanh1/c_code/README.md

 Each program comes with:
 - Source code (.c file)
-- Documentation (.md file) containing:
+- Documentation (.md.new file) containing:
   - Program description
   - Features
   - Compilation instructions
   - Usage guide
-  - Core algorithm flowchart
+  - Core algorithm flowchart using Mermaid syntax

 ## How to Use